poderopedia/plug-and-play-1.0-RC/README.md

 that can work as a standalone product or as a public searchable database that can interoperate with a Newsroom website providing rich contextual information for news content using it`s archive.

-Poderopedia Plug & Play Platform is a free open source software (see [LICENSE])(https://github.com/poderopedia/plug-and-play-1.0-RC/blob/master/Documentation/10.-%20Supporters%20and%20License.md) developed by the Poderomedia Foundation, thanks to the generous support of a Knight News Challenge 2011 grant by the Knight Foundation, a Startup Chile 2012 grant and a 2013 fellowship grant by the
+Poderopedia Plug & Play Platform is a free open source software [(see License)](https://github.com/poderopedia/plug-and-play-1.0-RC/blob/master/Documentation/10.-%20Supporters%20and%20License.md) developed by the Poderomedia Foundation, thanks to the generous support of a Knight News Challenge 2011 grant by the Knight Foundation, a Startup Chile 2012 grant and a 2013 fellowship grant by the
 International Center for Journalists (ICFJ), to:
 a) Develop Poderopedia.org, a collaborative data journalism website that maps who is who in politics and business, and...
 b) Develop the Plug & Play Platform and release it for anyone to use it.

 You can fork this project and deploy it with your own modifications.
-Please see the [LICENSE](https://github.com/poderopedia/plug-and-play-1.0-RC/blob/master/Documentation/10.-%20Supporters%20and%20License.md) file for details.
+Please see the [License](https://github.com/poderopedia/plug-and-play-1.0-RC/blob/master/Documentation/10.-%20Supporters%20and%20License.md) file for details.

 #Getting help
 If you'd like to contribute to Poderopedia Plug & Play Platform or need some assistance, please open an [issue](https://github.com/poderopedia/plug-and-play-1.0-RC/issues) or do a [pull request](https://github.com/poderopedia/PoderVocabulary/pull/new/master).
 We will do our best to answer and include your changes when possible.